 When it comes to draft picks, I’m very much into Frank Karsten’s articles.
 His latest one can be found right here.
 He uses a lot of information from other sites, including our own, to make a great pick-order and tier guide.
 Like our own pick-order and tier guides, this can really help you get to know top cards quickly.

 As the format gets more developed and people start to discover deeper draft strategies, Ryan Saxe’s articles on Star City Games are an excellent place to go to get cutting edge draft tech and analysis.

-If you want improve both your drafting and deck building, check out Draftsim’s Twitter account Limited Decklists.
-Every day, the account shares undefeated draft and sealed lists from some of the best—and most hardcore—drafters in the world.
+If you want improve both your drafting and deck building, check out Draftsim’s Twitter account, Limited Decklists.
+The account shares undefeated draft and sealed lists from some of the best—and most hardcore—drafters in the world every day.
 Many people also include their draft logs so you can follow along pick-by-pick to see what you would have drafted yourself.

 Be sure to check out if your favorite players have channels out there that talk about drafting on Arena.
 If it’s a person you love to see play, you can pick up a lot of things from them on how to get better by watching them do their thing on their channel.
 Keep exploring and you’ll find there is a lot out there to help you become the best you can be.

 With that, we’ve come to the end of our guide to make you a better drafter on MTG Arena.
-We hope you enjoyed the read and, most of all, have found it helpful.
+We hope you enjoyed the read and, most of all, found it helpful.

 If you like this guide and our website, and would like to see more epic content like this in the future, you can support us over on Patreon.
 We appreciate it a ton, because there’s nothing we like more than providing you with great articles and software for the game we all love to play.